hgupta/AsyncSES/README.md

-# AmazonSES Sendmail
+# AsyncSES

-AmazonSES Sendmail is a language-agnostic, non-blocking (async) sendmail library to use with Amazon SES.
+AsyncSES is a asynchronous email library over HTTP protocol, to use with Amazon SES.

+It's written in Python, but provides a full featured API to use with any programming language.

-Uses [Bottle](http://bottlepy.org) for HTTP API and [Gevent](http://www.gevent.org/) for lightweight concurrency.
+AsyncSES uses [Bottle](http://bottlepy.org) for HTTP REST API and [Gevent](http://www.gevent.org/) for lightweight concurrency.

+### Why AsyncSES?

+If you just want to send some emails by AmazonSES, AsyncSES is not for you.
+Use [python-amazon-ses-api](https://github.com/pankratiev/python-amazon-ses-api) instead of AsyncSES.

+But if you intend to send large number of emails and is worried delivery all of them in time, AsyncSES is what you need.

-With Gevent green-threads we don't waste our time waiting for a reply from Amazon SES API before send the next message.
-Each worker runs on it own pseudo-thread, without locks.
-All messages received by this library will be included on a Queue, while all workers catch each message and send it independently.
+Using gevent green-threads, AsyncSES don't waste time waiting for a reply from Amazon SES API before send the next message.

+Each worker runs on it own pseudo-thread, without locks or waitings.
+All messages are included on a outbox queue, while all workers catch each message and send it independently.
-There's only one lock that can happen if your OUTBOX is full.
-In this case, you probably need to raise up the number of WORKERS or the OUTBOX_MAXSIZE in config.py file.

-Please note that all messages in OUTBOX are stored in memory.
-If your messages are big and your outbox are accepting a large number of messages, you can run out of memory.
-In future this library will support persistence to avoid problems with huge queues.

-This library has been used in production to send more than half million messages per day.
-If you have a high send rate limit on your Amazon SES account, you can easily send thousands of emails per minute.
+AsyncSES has been used in production to send more than half million messages per day in just a few hours.

 ### Requirements